 The From Multimedia File block used for the input video file

 For video signals, the sample time equals the frame period.
 The frame

 period is defined as 1/(frame rate).
 Because the input video frame

 rate is 30 frames per second (fps), the block sets the frame period

 The From Multimedia File1 block imports an audio file into the model.

-The Samples per audio frame parameter is
+The Samples per audio channel parameter

-735. This output audio frame size is calculated
+735. This output audio frame size is

-by the frame rate (approximately 30 frames per second).
+per second) by the frame rate (approximately 30 frames per second).

 You must adjust the audio signal frame period to match the frame